The Anti-Bribery and Anti-Corruption Review: Brazil

 - disciplinary measures enforced against those found to have violated the compliance programme;

-- procedures that assure the immediate suspension of irregularities or detected infractions and the timely remediation of the damages caused;
+- procedures that assure the immediate suspension of irregularities or detected infractions and the timely remediation of the damage caused;

 - proper due diligence conducted prior to engaging third parties and, depending on the circumstances, monitoring of third parties such as suppliers, service providers, intermediaries, and other associates;